-The lead time for a new order is probably between 3 and 4 months.
+The lead time for a new Shark Guard order is probably 7 to 8 weeks.

-There is no need to use Paypal to get on the waiting list.
+There is no need to use Paypal to get on the waiting list for Shark Guards.
 Just send an email with the model and options you would like.
 That will secure you a spot on our waiting list.
 I will confirm this via email.